jonanoj/FallOfAvalonMods/README.md

 ## Update mod version

-To increase a mod version number, run the following script (using git bash):
+The mods in this project use [Semantic Versioning](https://semver.org/) To increase version number of a mod, run the following script (using git bash):

 ```shell
 ./bump-version.sh {Mod Folder Name} major # breaking change